JackScottAU/Amethyst/Documentation/Notes.md

 	* drivers/ - code for drivers (all drivers except root platform device, even architecture-specific ones).

 ## Current Priorities

+Milestone 1:
+A user program loaded from disk runs in userspace, accepts input from the keyboard, and outputs to a text console.

+Milestone 2:
+Multiple instances of that program can be run simultaneously in terminal emulators in a graphical gui

 1. Serial communication. - done enough to work.
 Needs tidying up when we make full drivers.
 2. Interactive shell.